Skip to main content

 Frequently asked questions

-No. Ameriprise does not allow beneficiary changes by phone.
-You can update beneficiaries online through the Ameriprise secure site, in person with your financial advisor, or by completing and mailing the appropriate paper form.
+No. Ameriprise does not allow beneficiary changes by phone because a beneficiary designation acts as a substitute for a will (https://www.ameriprise.com/customer-service/beneficiary-designation-faqs).
+Beneficiaries can be updated online through the Ameriprise secure site, in person with a financial advisor, or by completing and mailing the appropriate paper form.
 The Beneficiary Team can answer questions at 1-800-862-7919 but cannot process changes over the phone.
+Ameriprise Bank deposit products can only update beneficiaries online via the secure site.

-To retitle a brokerage or advisory account to your trust, you need to complete the Change of Ownership Form (Form F120) and the Trustee Certificate (Form 270209), along with an IRS Form W-9 for the trust.
-You also need to provide the trust document title page and signature page showing the trust name, date, trustee names, and whether trustees act alone or jointly.
-Form F120 cannot be used for qualified accounts like IRAs.
+Retitling a brokerage or advisory account into a trust requires the Change of Ownership Form (Form F120), the Trustee Certificate (Form 270209), and an IRS Form W-9 for the trust.
+The trust document title page and signature page must also be provided, showing the trust name, date, trustee names, and whether trustees act alone or jointly.
+Form F120 cannot be used for qualified accounts like IRAs (https://www.ameriprise.com/customer-service/account-forms).

 Sources